guillemllucia/guillemllucia/README.md

 ### About me

-I'm a `["Data Scientist", AI Engineer", "Machine Learning Engineer"]` based in Barcelona.
+I'm a `["Data Scientist", "AI Engineer", "Machine Learning Engineer"]` based in Barcelona.

 Previously I have been a start-up founder for a fleet management application and a project manager in the automotive industry.
 I understand the burden of doing things manually.
 My experience has taught me the impact that AI can make by increasing automation and improving data-driven decision-making.
 I transitioned into AI/ML/Data Science to be able to contribute to these new solutions.